Future-proof ship pipe routing: navigating the energy transition: Deterministic problem formulation

 \section{Deterministic problem formulation}

 In this section, we describe the deterministic problem formulation of the SFP.
+This model captures the ship pipe routing problem for a single fuel type without considering the possibility of a transition to another fuel in the future, which is often the focus of current practice \cite{pruyn_are_2017, pruyn_benchmarking_2020}.
+We introduce this model in such a way that it can be reused in the stochastic and robust optimization models in Section~\ref{sec:stochastic_problem_formulation}.
+More specifically, each future scenario corresponds to an equivalent deterministic ship pipe routing problem for a particular fuel type in the future.
+The future scenario-dependent parameters and decision variables will use the same notation as introduced in this section but then decorated by $^{(s)}$, for example, the current admissible edges will be denoted by $E$ and in future scenario $s$ by $E^{(s)}$.

-First, we give the general formulation of the SFP and explain how this general problem relates to ship pipe routing in Section~\ref{sec:descriptionSPR}.
+In the following, we first give the general formulation of the SFP and explain how this general problem relates to ship pipe routing in Section~\ref{sec:descriptionSPR}.
 Then, we present the mathematical models of our deterministic optimization ILO model in Section~\ref{sec:deterministic_IP}.